NereuFajardo/wordpress-install-ubuntu/README.md

 - **Open Source and Community-Driven**: Encourages community input and improvement, helping to refine the script over time through user contributions and feedback.

+- **[Wordpress Security Toolkit](https://github.com/NereuFajardo/wordpress-security-toolkit.git) Installed**: A suite of automated actions to ensure the security of your wordpress.

 ## Before You Start